moligarch/ai-agents-workshop/04-rag/readme.md

 ## Troubleshooting

-* PDF text empty → some PDFs are image‑based; add OCR upstream or pass `--text`.
+* PDF text empty → some PDFs are image-based; add OCR upstream or pass `--text`.
 * LLM call fails → set `OPENAI_API_KEY` (and `OPENAI_BASE_URL` if using a router), or omit `--llm`.
 * `hazm` missing → install it (`pip install hazm`) or stick to English/ASCII tokenization.
 * Similarity poor on small corpora → reduce `--chunk-size`, increase `--top-k`, or switch `--emb sbert` if you can download models.